 A vulnerability is something that makes you more likely to experience something.
 This list of vulnerabilities is not exhaustive- these are just a few of the vulnerabilities identified within trafficking victims in the United States.

 - Non-English speaking or limited English speaking proficiency

 - History of runaway behavior

-- History of foster care
+- Experience within the foster care system

 - Physical, mental and/or developmental disability

 - Member of a marginalized social, racial, or cultural group